stanleyouth/-/README.md

 ```
 ----------
 ----------
-### synteny block screening.
+### homologous block screening.
 There are three steps.
 1. Mapping Query genome to reference genome using nucmer in MUMmer package, and extract information from DELTA format outputs.<br>
-2. Mergeing synteny blocks.
+2. Mergeing homologous blocks.
 The rule is below and three involved threshold need to be customerized in mcl_one_cluster.pl is descripted:<br>
 ![image](https://github.com/stanleyouth/-/blob/master/how_synteny_works.png)<br>
 a. sort original alignment blocks acoording to ref coordinates and then query coordinates.<br>
 b. merge blocks in a cluster if d and D is smaller than threshold [-dis_cutof].<br>